nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

 software system centered around the Crosscut
-Metadata Model (C2M2), a flexible technical standard for modeling biomedical experimental resources and data at any of several pre-defined levels of model complexity.
+Metadata Model (C2M2), a flexible technical standard for modeling biomedical experimental resources and data at any of several predefined levels of model complexity.
 This system is designed to support powerful cross-dataset and cross-institute searches, custom aggregation of experimental data, and scale-powered statistical analysis